 RoguePack_pups_7-12-16/ODFW

-OR-7s legacy lives on through his descendants, including a son who founded California's Lassen pack, a daughter who traveled over 8,000 miles after leaving her pack in search of a mate and territory of her own, and others who continue to put new paw prints on unchartered soil.
-OR-7 may be gone, but his spirit lives on through his family's continued presence in the wild.
-He will never be forgotten by all of us who know his journey and contribution to wolf recovery.
+In Spring 2020, biologists observed OR-7's mate and other members of the Rogue pack; however, OR-7 was absent.
+At 11 years old, he had already exceeded the age of most wild wolves and is presumed to have passed.
+OR-7's legacy lives on through his descendants, including a son who founded California's Lassen pack, a daughter who traveled over 8,000 miles after leaving her pack in search of a mate and territory of her own, and others who continue to put new paw prints on uncharted soil.

 OR-7 Resources